achung89/react-futures/README.md

 ```
 <br/>

-All future object static methods are deferred, immutable variants of `Object` static methods, so they can used both in and out of render
+All future object static methods are deferred, immutable variants of `Object` static methods, so they can used both in and out of render.

 ### Suspense operations outside render